embedded-iota/iota-iot-network-protocol/README.md

 ## Naming Convention

 The following naming convention SHALL be used in the implementation.
-The naming conevention within the implementation MUST be CamelCase or Underscore _.
+The naming convention within the implementation MUST be CamelCase or Underscore _.

 ### Node